 Almost all keycap sets are designed with the primary goal of covering an English (USA) national layout over a physical alphanumeric block with an ANSI layout (this besides other differences the covered form factors or physical layouts may have elsewhere, like the presence of a numeric keypad or the placement of the navigation keys), and thus, there will almost always be a 1.5U row 2 backslash‑pipe keycap present.

 Some keycap sets have just one color for all the keycaps (in GMK White on Black, for example, all keys are black with a white legend); others have one color combination for alphanumeric keycaps (“alphas”) and another for the modifiers (“mods”) (like DSA Penumbra and GMK Jamón do).
-Out of aesthetic considerations, most of the keycap sets in the latter group include “mod-colored” versions of the 1.0U row 1 backquote‑tilde (`~) key and of the 1.5U row 2 backslash‑pipe key.
+Out of aesthetic considerations, most of the keycap sets in the latter group include “mod-colored” versions of the 1.0U row 1 backquote‑tilde (`~) and the 1.5U row 2 backslash‑pipe keycaps.

-Keyboards can have a horizontal (“ANSI”) Enter key or a vertical (“ISO”) Enter key instead; although the former is nowadays ubiquitous in the keyboards sold and used within the United States of America, the latter is just as valid for keyboards with the English (USA) layout, and it’s not difficult to find older keyboards of this kind, be them compact, full-size or battlecruisers (and that’s restricting the search to PC keyboards; the vast majority of terminal keyboards used vertical Enter keys, with this being the only actual option in the Dec layout and IBM’s battleship layout, which were by far the two most common terminal keyboard layouts).
+Keyboards can have a horizontal (“ANSI”) Enter key or a vertical (“ISO”) Enter key instead; although the former is nowadays ubiquitous in the keyboards sold and used within the United States of America, the latter is just as valid for keyboards with the English (USA) layout, and it’s not difficult to find keyboards of this kind, old or new, be them compact, full-size or battlecruisers (and that’s restricting the search to PC keyboards; the vast majority of terminal keyboards used vertical Enter keys, with this being the only actual option in the Dec layout and IBM’s battleship layout, which were by far the two most common terminal keyboard layouts).

-When a keyboard has a vertical Enter key instead of a horizontal one, it “pushes” the backslash‑pipe key to the leftmost area it formerly occupied; a keycap set with full support for the English (USA) national layout will provide a 1.0U row 3 backslash‑pipe key to cover this.
+When a keyboard has a vertical Enter key instead of a horizontal one, it “pushes” the backslash‑pipe key to the leftmost area it formerly occupied; a keycap set with full support for the English (USA) national layout will provide a 1.0U row 3 backslash‑pipe keycap to cover this.

-And yet... keycap sets that do provide a 1.0U row 3 backslash‑pipe key used to be uncommon, although fortunately this has changed.
+And yet... keycap sets that do provide a 1.0U row 3 backslash‑pipe keycap used to be uncommon, although fortunately this has changed.
 The reason for this absence is historical: the first custom keycap sets were designed thinking exclusively (as opposed to primarily) of the English (USA) national layout over an ANSI physical layout; “ISO support” wasn’t added until later, albeit for a different reason (more on this below).

 Some compact keyboards use the 1.5U row 2 key as Backspace (this is known as “HHKB-style Backspace”, as was popularized by the HHKB keyboard... even though it actually originated in Sun Microsystems’ keyboards).
 Due to this, the backslash‑pipe key is moved to row 1 and takes the left half of the area the original Backspace key used to occupy; the right half is typically used by the backquote‑tilde key, which has been displaced from its top left corner position in favor of Esc.